ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

 To view the contents of version 2.13, from the running image, type `default_versions.sh`.
 This image includes the following tools:

 ```
-	Preparing to start the job...
-	Running on public worker: us-south-dev-public-worker
-	Pipeline image: latest
 	# node --version
 	v14.17.0